Kokoszsz/Cloth-Shop-Website/Cloth Shop Website/README.md

 The project is built using Python, Flask, and HTML/CSS with addition of JS.
 The following libraries and frameworks were used:
 1. Flask: a web application framework for Python
-2. mysql_connector_repackaged: a MySQL connector for Python that provides access to the MySQL database
+2. SQLAlchemy: a Python SQL toolkit that provides a set of high-level API for interacting with relational databases.
 3. Pytest: a testing framework for Python that helps you write and run tests
 4. Selenium: a web application testing framework that allows you to automate browser interactions